jacobkap/crimebythenumbers/docs/index.md

 In the course of this book we will cover things that are very simple.
 For example, we'll take a data set (think of it like an Excel file) with crime for nearly every police agency in the United States and keep only data from Colorado for a small number of years.
 We'll then find out how many murders happened in Colorado each year.
 This is a fairly simple task - it can be expressed in two sentences.
 You'll find that most of what you do is simple like this - it is quick to talk about what you are doing and the concepts are not complicated.
 What it isn't is easy.
 To actually write the R code to do this takes knowing a number of interrelated concepts in R and several lines of code to implement each step.

 While this distinction may seem minor, I think it is important for newer programmers to understand that what they are doing may be simple to talk about but hard to implement.
+When you learn something new in R, or are first introduced to the language, you may feel like you're bashing your head through a brick wall - hence this book's cover.
+That is normal.
 It is easy to feel like a bad programmer because something that can be articulated in 10 seconds may take hours to do.
 So during times when you are working with R try to keep in mind that even though a project may be simple to articulate, it may be hard to code and that there is often very little correlation between the two.

 ## How to read this book {-}